csula-students/cs4660-fall-2017-btmnAmbrosio/notes/introduction.md

-# Introduction to AI
+# Introduction

-Welcome to introduction to AI course!
+Welcome to introduction to Artificial Intelligence course!

+In this course, we will be learning what is AI; specifically, we will learn how to implement several algorithms.

+Before we dive deep into the coding, we want to know what is AI.

 ## Agenda